Dias1c/hungry-local-storage/README.md

 ## About

-This is a simple tool for storing data in localStorage with expiration time.
+This is a simple tool for storing temporary data in localStorage.
 It's useful for storing temporary data, such as user preferences, but also for storing data that is not needed after a certain period of time.

 ### Why hungry-local-storage?